Implement inline icons nicely in React Native (and other environments, too)

 Now the link and the icon indicator blends in nicely into the text as intended by design:

-In conclusion we think it paid off well going for this collaborative approach to combine designer's and developer's knowledge instead of trying to find a solution only in code.
+In conclusion, we think it paid off well going for this collaborative approach to combine the designer's and developer's knowledge instead of trying to find a solution only in code.
 Let us know if you would have done it differently!